input-output-hk/cicero/docs/tullia.md

       #lib.merge
       #ios: [

-        # This will tell Cicero to only run the 'build' task
+        # The input/output entries in ios will tell Cicero to only run the 'build' task
         # if a github_push or github_pr event for the 'tullia-example' repository happens
         #lib.io.github_push & github,
         #lib.io.github_pr   & github,